eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

     .. note::

-        In case there is an already *Fast DDS* installation in the system it is not required to download and build every dependency in the :code:`.repos` file.
+        In case there is already a *Fast DDS* installation in the system it is not required to download and build every dependency in the :code:`.repos` file.
         It is just needed to download and build the *DDS Router* project having sourced its dependencies.
         Refer to section :ref:`eprosima_dependencies` in order to check how to source *Fast DDS* library.